 4. Compliance Issues: Maintaining uniformity across many independent frontend codebases can be difficult.
 It takes excellent leadership to ensure quality, consistency, and governance are upheld across all teams.
 If code review and regular supervision are not properly executed, compliance issues are bound to pop up.

-Now that we’ve covered what a microfrontend is, how it works, development approaches, advantages and disadvantages, it’s time to learn how to build a microfrontend.
+Now that we’ve covered what a microfrontend is, how it works, development approaches, advantages and disadvantages, it’s time to learn how to build a microfrontend with React.
 For the purposes of our example, we will be using a recipe website.
 Does Click & Cook sound like a cool name to you?

 As we teach you how to build a microfrontend, we will be making use of Webpack’s Module Federation with the help of create-mf-app in order to speed things up a little.